ibrahimabdalmageed/laravel-trina-crud/README.md

 TrinaCrud takes security seriously with:

 - **Route Protection**: All routes are protected by configurable middleware
-- **Admin Routes**: Administrative functions like model synchronization use stricter middleware
+- **Admin Routes**: Administrative functions use stricter middleware
 - **Customizable Authentication**: Configure authentication requirements through the config file
 - **Permission-Based Access**: Granular control over who can perform which operations
 - **Data Ownership**: Integration with the Ownable package to restrict access based on ownership